-EPU-153 Basics of Underground & Substation Operations 4 Credits discussed.
+EPU-153 Basics of Underground & Substation Operations 4 Credits

+This course introduces students to the basic operation of the underground and substation systems.
+Students will become familiar with the underground network electrical system and the various job classifications of personnel.
+Using the power formula to determine wire size an electrical heat shrink joint will be constructed, and manhole entry/exit procedures will be discussed.
 Cable types and sizes and an equipment orientation will be performed to provide students with a basic understanding of underground apparatus.
 In addition students will learn the purpose of substations and become familiar with the various types of equipment involved.
 Students will become familiar with the dispatch center and its functions.
-Prerequisite: Admittance into the Electric Power Utility Program.
+Prerequisite: Acceptance into the Electric Power Utility Program.